Rose-sys/videosync/README.md

 # Quick guide:
 Create a new database and call it videosync, then import videosync_database.sql into this database.
-Edit both files: inc/database.php and inc/dbfunctions.php and change <USERNAME> and <PASSWORD> to reflect the correct username and password for the database in following the line:
+Edit both files: inc/database.php and inc/dbfunctions.php and change USERNAME and PASSWORD to reflect the correct username and password for the database in following the line:

-$this->dbconn = new PDO("mysql:dbname=videosync;host=localhost", "<USERNAME>","<PASSWORD>");
+$this->dbconn = new PDO("mysql:dbname=videosync;host=localhost", "USERNAME","PASSWORD");

-If you want to modify the password for the master account, go within your browser to domainwhereitisuploaded.com/path/to/videosync/createpassword.php?pw=<YOURNEWPASSWORD> (change <YOURNEWPASSWORD> to the password you want) Replace <HASH> with the hash from this url and update the password hash with the following mysql query:
+If you want to modify the password for the master account, go within your browser to domainwhereitisuploaded.com/path/to/videosync/createpassword.php?pw=YOURNEWPASSWORD (change YOURNEWPASSWORD to the password you want) Replace <HASH> with the hash from this url and update the password hash with the following mysql query:

 UPDATE `users` SET `password` = '<HASH>' WHERE `users`.`userid` = 1;